 Essentially a desiccant dehumidifier is a desiccant wheel, a slow stepper motor to turn the wheel, a heater to regenerate the wheel and a fan to move the air.
 In some cases there will be another stepper motor for the louvres to help circulate the air in the room.

-In addition Ecor Pro & Toyotomi have triple safety cut outs rather than double as with most others who sell desiccant dehumidifiers in the market.
+In addition Ecor Pro have triple safety cut outs rather than double as with most others who sell desiccant dehumidifiers in the market.
 This is because in time there can be scenarios where the wheel motor can stop turning the wheel & the heater keeps heating.
-It should be noted that simple wire resistance heaters (found in other manufacturer;s models) are much worse as they will keep heating until over heat.
+It should be noted that simple wire resistance heaters (found in other manufacturer;s models) are much worse as they will keep heating until they overheat.

-Ecor Pro & Toyotomi have never had a dehumidifier that has burst into flames because of our safety measures and the quality of our products.
-However, we still recommend that if the application is all day every day unattended dehumidification then a metal unit should be considered from our industrial range.
-Smaller capacity metal units will soon be available and they are a must for laundry rooms, crawl spaces, out buldings, boats, garages, holiday homes etc.
+Ecor Pro recommends that if the application is all day every day unattended dehumidification then a metal unit should be considered from our industrial range even for the home.
+Smaller capacity metal units are available for the home of commercial quality and designed for 247 home drying and are a must for laundry rooms, crawl spaces, lofts out-buildings, boats, garages, holiday homes etc.